<?xml version="1.0" encoding="UTF-8"?>

 &lt;/h1&gt;

-&lt;p&gt;When you're evaluating whether your AI-built app is ready to scale, ask yourself this one question: do I control my own infrastructure, or does the builder control me?&lt;/p&gt;
+&lt;p&gt;When you're evaluating your next step, ask yourself this: do I own my infrastructure or does my platform own me?&lt;/p&gt;

 &lt;p&gt;&lt;a href="https://nometria.com" rel="noopener noreferrer"&gt;https://nometria.com&lt;/a&gt;&lt;/p&gt;